Dallas Mavericks: San Antonio Spurs

-In the 2009 NBA Playoffs, the Mavericks and Spurs squared off again in the first round.
+In the 2009 NBA playoffs, the Mavericks and Spurs squared off again in the first round.
 The Spurs and Mavericks split the first two games in San Antonio, but Dallas defeated the Spurs in games 3 and 4, both in Dallas.
 The Mavericks then went on to close out the series and eliminated the Spurs at the AT&T Center in San Antonio.

 In 2010, the Dallas Mavericks matched up against the San Antonio Spurs in the first round of the Western Conference Playoffs.
 Although the Mavericks managed to obtain the number two seed, they were defeated by the Spurs in six games.

-During the 2011 playoffs, a role reversal of sorts occurred between the two rivals, when the top-seeded Spurs were defeated by the eighth-seeded Memphis Grizzlies, the first time an eight-seed defeated a one-seed since the infamous Mavs-Warriors series of 2007.
-In addition, the Mavericks defeated the LeBron James-led Miami Heat in the NBA Finals, similar again to how the 2007 Spurs defeated a LeBron James-led Cleveland Cavaliers team in the Finals.
+During the 2011 playoffs, a role reversal of sorts occurred between the two rivals, when the top-seeded Spurs were defeated by the eighth-seeded Memphis Grizzlies, the first time an eight-seed defeated a one-seed since the Mavericks-Warriors series of 2007.
+In addition, the Mavericks defeated the LeBron James-led Miami Heat in the NBA Finals.

-The Mavericks were swept in the 2012–13 season by the Spurs for the first time since the 1998 season, Tim Duncan's rookie season.
+The Mavericks were swept in the 2012–13 season by the Spurs for the first time since the 1997–98 season, Tim Duncan's rookie season.
 In their last match-up of the season, San Antonio escaped with a 92–91 victory over Dallas when a Vince Carter 3-point attempt bounced off the rim at the buzzer.
 With the win, the Spurs clinched a playoff spot for the 16th straight season, currently the longest streak in the NBA.
 San Antonio also reached 50 wins for the 14th straight season, the longest streak in NBA history.

-In the 2013–14 season, the Spurs once again swept the Mavs in the regular season, giving them nine straight victories.
-In addition, an overtime loss to the Memphis Grizzlies on April 16, 2014, ensured that the Mavericks would face the Spurs once again in the 2014 NBA playoffs, where the Mavs would be the eighth seed and San Antonio the first.
+In the 2013–14 season, the Spurs once again swept the Mavericks in the regular season, giving them nine straight victories.
+In addition, an overtime loss to the Memphis Grizzlies on April 16, 2014, ensured that the Mavericks would face the Spurs once again in the 2014 NBA playoffs, where the Mavericks were the eighth seed and San Antonio the first.
 In Game 1 in San Antonio, the game was relatively close.
-Dallas managed to reach an 81–71 lead in the fourth quarter, but the Spurs rallied back and took Game 1 at home, 90–85.
-However, the Mavs managed to force 22 turnovers in Game 2 to rout the Spurs 113–92, splitting the first two games before the series went to Dallas.
+Dallas reached an 81–71 lead in the fourth quarter, but the Spurs rallied back and took Game 1 at home, 90–85.
+However, the Mavericks managed to force 22 turnovers in Game 2 to rout the Spurs 113–92, splitting the first two games before the series went to Dallas.
 In Game 3, Manu Ginóbili managed to hit a shot that put the Spurs up 108–106 with 1.7 left, but a buzzer-beater by Vince Carter gave the Mavs the victory, putting them up 2–1 in the series.
 The Spurs took Game 4 in Dallas 93–89 and later Game 5 at home 109–103, giving them a 3–2 lead.
-Luckily, the Mavs avoided elimination in Game 6 at home by rallying in the fourth quarter, winning 113–111.
+The Mavericks won Game 6 at home by 113–111.
 The Spurs won game 7 119–96, eliminating the Mavericks in the first round.